 A multinational bank engaged Capco to conduct an end-to-end digital transformation and change management program to their Malaysian operation, as well as managing various global and regional projects.
-In this blog, we share what we did, why we did it, and the value which the bank has gained in working with us.

 Following the global trend of digitization across many key industries, Malaysian banking customers have an increased appetite for digital solutions and the bank wanted to keep apace.
 However, in APAC there can be challenges to bring such projects to life.
 Finding talent that has a good understanding of the region and can speak the local languages is not always easy.
 Queue Capco!